frazier-at-cpcc/Prereq-Check/README.md

 - Ensure both data files are in the same directory as the script
 - Check that filenames match exactly (including spaces and capitalization)

-**Empty Results**
+**Empty or Fewer Results Than Expected**
+- The tool now uses smart logic to avoid false positives
+- Students taking prerequisites concurrently or in logical sequence are not flagged
-- Verify data file formats match expected column structures
+- Verify that actual prerequisite violations exist in your data
-- Check that term values follow the YYYYFA/YYYYSP format
+- Check that Current Status values include 'N' and 'A' for enrolled students
-- Ensure prerequisite data is properly formatted in the Excel file

 **Data Loading Errors**
 - Verify CSV file is properly formatted and not corrupted